 Catholic Relief Services was founded in 1943 by the Catholic Bishops of the United States to serve World War II survivors in Europe.
-Since then, we have expanded in size to reach more than 100 million people in more than 100 countries on five continents.
+Since then, they have expanded in size to reach more than 100 million people in more than 100 countries on five continents.

 As the official international humanitarian agency of the U.S. Catholic community, CRS is governed by a Board of Directors made up of clergy, most of them bishops, religious and Catholic lay men and women.

-Our work is about more than helping people survive for the day.
+Their work is about more than helping people survive for the day.
 Catholic Relief Services approaches emergency relief and long-term development holistically, ensuring that all people, especially the poorest and most vulnerable, are able to participate in the very fullness of life — to have access to basic necessities, health care and education — all within peaceful, just communities.

 In areas devastated by natural disasters and wars, CRS is often among the first on the ground providing water, food, shelter, protection from abuses and other basic needs.
-But our work does not stop there, especially during times of war or when disaster strikes in conflict zones.
-In the course of providing emergency assistance, we also address the root causes of conflict and help communities bring about lasting change and peace.
+But their work does not stop there, especially during times of war or when disaster strikes in conflict zones.
+In the course of providing emergency assistance, they also address the root causes of conflict and help communities bring about lasting change and peace.

 Millions worldwide are unable to meet their most basic, daily needs for a variety of reasons.
 CRS takes a multipronged approach to combat chronic hunger and poverty.
-We address a combination of pressing concerns by mitigating hunger, developing agriculture, improving water and sanitation, developing sustainable work options, providing microfinance to support small businesses, and providing a safety net for those who have no other means of support.
+They address a combination of pressing concerns by mitigating hunger, developing agriculture, improving water and sanitation, developing sustainable work options, providing microfinance to support small businesses, and providing a safety net for those who have no other means of support.

 Lasting improvement in the lives of the poor cannot be achieved without education.
 Access to education for all, particularly girls and women, as well as improved quality of education are key components of CRS' work around the world.
 Equally important is community involvement in education, without which long-term, positive change is elusive.

 In much of the developing world, people have little access to health care — no clinics, no hospitals, no doctors, no medicine.
 Focusing on remote and underserved areas, CRS establishes community-based health care systems that give people the tools they need to manage their own health needs.
-Our community health programs focus on caring for those affected by HIV and AIDS; improving child survival, especially among orphans and vulnerable children; developing proper water and sanitation systems; improving nutrition; and advancing maternal and child health.
+Their community health programs focus on caring for those affected by HIV and AIDS; improving child survival, especially among orphans and vulnerable children; developing proper water and sanitation systems; improving nutrition; and advancing maternal and child health.

 Helping at Home

 CRS serves the poor and vulnerable overseas.
-Here at home, we work to help American Catholics put their faith into action, encouraging them to advocate for changes that uproot the unjust structures that constrain the lives of the poor and perpetuate poverty, conflict and inequality.
-Programs educate Catholics at home about the causes of hunger, help them foster economic justice through conscientious consumerism, and build peace and justice in the world by raising their voices in the halls of U.S. and international governing bodies
+Here at home, they work to help American Catholics put their faith into action, encouraging them to advocate for changes that uproot the unjust structures that constrain the lives of the poor and perpetuate poverty, conflict and inequality.
+Programs educate Catholics at home about the causes of hunger, help them foster economic justice through conscientious consumerism, and build peace and justice in the world by raising their voices in the halls of U.S. and international governing bodies.

 Where is Catholic Relief Services (CRS)